Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: MEASUREMENTS

-Models for each of the four different architectures (Shallow and Deep FFNN, RNN and CNN) were trained on 80\% of the training measurements.
-The remaining 20\% of the data was used for validation in order to gauge the models' ability to predict the electron beam orbit.
 The training results were compared for each architecture once the hyperparameters were optimized.
 Figure \ref{fig:comp} shows the final training loss and the epoch at which the training stopped.
 The loss value gives an indication on how well the model fits the data, while the number of epochs specify how many training iterations were required.

 The convolutional and recurrent structures outperform the fully connected NNs reaching better accuracy in a reasonable amount of epochs.
 This is due to the format of the measurements used for training, where the gap size was recursively increased and decreased for each undulators.
 The input data exhibited a serial structure that is better modelled by NNs containing recurrent or convolutional features.
 As seen in Fig.~\ref{fig:pred} the tuned NNs, although giving slightly different outputs, are generally able to accurately model the training data.